 Do Students need other instruction with TTS?

-TTS alone is not enough, training is still needed in comprehension because students may have missed the opportunity to learn and practice comprehension skills when they were struggling to decode text.
+Although Moorman, Boon, Keller-Bell, Stagliano and Jeffs (2010) found that TTS increased reading rate and comprehension for two students with learning disabilities, TTS alone is usually not enough.
+Training is still needed in comprehension because students may have missed the opportunity to learn and practice comprehension skills when they were struggling to decode text.
 It can help them to think aloud about how to self-question and reflect during and after reading.
 It has also been found to help when students are actively involved in monitoring their understanding and processing text meaning (Edmonds, Vaughn, Wexler, Reutebuch, Cable, Tackett, & Schnakenberg, 2009).

 Overall what does the research on TTS show?